-History of Barbados
+Rogues History of Barbados

+In Rogues Guide Barbados History Culture Attractions, we start by looking at the historical context of it all.
 Barbados became an independent nation within the Commonwealth in 1966.
 Originally occupied by Arawaks and Caribs, and later visited by the Portuguese and Spanish, it was colonised by the English in 1625 and remained under British rule until 1966.

 It was a valuable colony because of its fine sugar cane production.
 Slaves brought from Africa and indentured servants from Britain worked on the many plantations.
 Slavery was abolished in the 1800’s and the importance of sugar declined.
 Today tourism is Barbados’ main industry.

-Barbados Natural Attractions
+Rogues Guide Barbados Culture Attractions

 Barbados is blessed with beautiful beaches, both on the calm West Coast and the rugged East Coast areas.
 There are several reefs, both natural and man-made, which attract the serious diver.

-While not having any spectacular mountain ranges, Barbados does have a diverse landscape, with the St.Andrew parish ( known as the Scotland District) having some attractive rock formations particularly along the shoreline.
+While not having any spectacular mountain ranges, Barbados does have a diverse landscape, with the St.Andrew parish ( known as the Scotland District) having some attractive rock formations, particularly along the shoreline.

 Harrisons Cave is one of Barbados’s natural wonders with beautiful stalactites and stalagmites.